2020-2021 Financial Aid Offer

 Understanding Your Estimated Financial Aid

 - For more information on your offered financial aid, click on the name of the fund when reviewing your financial aid offer online.
+This provides more specific information for each aid type.
 You can also visit our Types of Aid page.
+Acceptance of your financial aid funds indicates that you understand and agree to any terms your awards may carry.

 - Financial aid estimates are also usually based on anticipated full-time enrollment.
 Should you not enroll full-time, your aid may be reduced accordingly to reflect your eligibility based on your actual enrollment.